TropinAlexey/lifecycle/src/Infrastructure.Messaging/README.md

 # Pitstop.Infrastructure.Messaging library
-This library contains helper-classes for working with messaging within the Pitstop sample solution.
+This library contains helper-classes for working with messaging within the BWMS sample solution.
 It contains the following items:

 - The base-classes for Commands and Events.
 - Interfaces that abstract functionality to publish and consume messages using a message-broker.